sbalayan1/sbalayan1/README.md

 __________________
 Full Stack Web Developer with a background as a Hedge Fund Associate.
 Passion for learning and helping those around me grow.
 To your team, I bring a plethora of skills stemming from my backgrounds in Finance, cooking, coffee, dance, and code.

-- 🔭 I’m currently working on Grokking the Coding Interview via Educative.
 - 🌱 I’m currently learning about more Data Structures and Algorithms
 - 💬 Ask me about my experience at Flatiron School and future goals and plans!
 - ⚡ Fun fact: I trade options and dance daily!!